-Right now I just only want to explore the first question a bit further because it speaks to some issues I have talked about on this blog.
-So why were the arms of T-Rex so short?
-There have been many hypotheses including: 1) they had not use and were like a vestigial organ, 2) they were used to hold on to potential mates, 3) they were used to hold onto small prey while they ate, or 4) they were used to help them get up when they fell down.
+Everyone has encountered a T. rex in books, movies or museums.
+Besides its size and menacing jaws one of the most striking features of a T. rex is its diminutive arms.
+So why were the arms of T. rex so short?
+There have been many hypotheses including: 1) they had no use and were like a vestigial organ, 2) they were used to hold on to potential mates, 3) they were used to hold onto small prey while they ate, 4) they were used to help them get up when they fell down or 5) some combination of these explanations.
 Can these hypotheses be tested?
-Well, yes and no. Behavior traits are notoriously difficult to assess with the fossil record but not impossible.
-See my post on extinct elephant behaviors deduced from fossil footprints (Preservation of Behavior: Fossilized Elephant Tracks from the Arabian Peninsula) for an example.
-What about hypothesis one that the arms were useless?
+Well, yes and no. Behavior traits are notoriously difficult, by not impossible, to assess with the fossil record.
+For example, see my post on extinct elephant behaviors deduced from fossil footprints (Preservation of Behavior: Fossilized Elephant Tracks from the Arabian Peninsula) or what we can learn from piles of fossil poo (Piles of Fossil Poo: Providing a Peak into the Past).
+What about the first hypothesis that the arms were useless?
 The assumption here is that over time the arms became useless and so atrophied to the point of being these tiny little nubs in comparison with the entire animal.
+In effect maybe there are just useless vestigial organs.
 This hypothesis can be tested and shown to be unlikely to be true.
 The bones of the arms show evidence of large muscle/tendon attachment points.
-Analyses of these arms then suggest that they were very very strong even if they were very small.
-There is also the presence of two sharp claws at the end that suggests they had purpose.
-These observations can be used to support the hypotheses that the arms had a use.
-The other hypotheses are much more difficult to test.
+Analyses of these arms then suggest that they were very strong even if they were very small.
+There is also the presence of two sharp claws at the end.
+These observations can be used to strongly support the hypotheses that the arms had some use even if we may not understand what that use may have been.

 But, let us continue to follow the path of what we think we know from historical science and see if our study of dinosaurs yields another more provocative conclusions than just the length of this beasts arms.